storm guide banner

 How to protect your home against storms

-A little bit of storm planning can go a long way towards protecting your home and belongings.
+A little bit of storm planning can go a long way towards protecting your home and belongings in bad weather.
 Here’s our list of tips for minimising the risk of damage:

 Storm proofing your home - things you can do now

-• Check your roof for any signs of ageing, such as cracks or misaligned tiles, and look out for any obvious damage to chimney stacks - especially if they’re tall.
+• Check your roof for any signs of ageing, such as cracks or misaligned tiles.
+Look out for any obvious damage to chimney stacks - especially if they’re tall.
 If in doubt, speak to an expert such as a building surveyor.

-• Keep gutters, drainpipes and drains clear of blockages - this will ensure rainwater has somewhere to go, and is less likely to build into a flood.
+• Keep gutters, drainpipes and drains clear of blockages.
+Doing so will ensure rainwater has somewhere to go and is less likely to build into a flood.

 • Ensure all fixtures around your house, such as fences and sheds, are in good condition and securely fastened down.
-Normally these aren’t covered by insurance policies, and they can cause damage to other property if forced loose by the wind.
+Normally these aren’t covered by insurance policies, and they can cause damage to other property if forced loose by strong winds.

 • If you live in a coastal or low-lying area, you may be at risk of coastal or flash flooding when a storm hits.
 Storms can cause sea levels to rise - an effect known as a storm surge - while heavy rainfall can cause rivers to burst their banks.
 Read more about protecting your home against floods and emergency planning here.